- The different UML diagrams

 - Collaboration diagram

 - Deployment diagram

-3. The UML model in practice
+3. UML models in practice

 The main objective of a development team is to create optimized applications, capable of satisfying the ever-changing needs of their users.